Metropolitan West Financial

-Metropolitan West Financial was a diversified financial services holding company with interests in a variety of firms that provide financial advice and strategic planning, capital management, asset management, investment advice, and fixed-income portfolio management.
+Metropolitan West Financial (also known as MetWest Ventures) was a diversified financial services holding company with interests in a variety of firms that provide financial advice and strategic planning, capital management, asset management, investment advice, and fixed-income portfolio management.
+The firm was split into sections and some was acquired in 2010 by TCW Group and the rest is owned by Wachovia.
+Although the company was acquired the name continues to be used in the MetWest fund.

+History

 The acquisitive firm provides its services to businesses and high-net-worth individuals in the US.
-It has more than $65 billion in assets under management.
+Before being acquired, it had more than $65 billion in assets under management.
 Clients include Boeing Employees Credit Union, American Airlines, California Public Employees' Retirement System, and Microsoft.

 In 2001, Former Vice President Al Gore took a position with Metropolitan West Financial, developing business strategies in the fields of information technology and biotechnology.